 Credit award and score report information

 The University of Colorado Denver utilizes the Advanced Placement (AP) Program, as a way to allow incoming students to gain college credit for lower-level courses and advanced standing in those areas, as they are offered by the University.
-In order to qualify for AP credits, students must have received scores of 4 or 5 on the Advanced Placement Examination.
-AP credit is also granted for scores of 3 plus a grade of 'A' in the second semester of the corresponding AP class.
+In order to qualify for AP credits, students must have received scores of 3, 4, or 5 on the Advanced Placement Examination.

 Sub-scores are not available (except for Calculus BC and Music Theory) nor are scores analyzed to determine strengths and weaknesses.

 New students at The University of Colorado Denver who have not earned advanced placement credits can still earn university credit for some lower-level courses by taking examinations in areas in which they have demonstrated college-level proficiency.
 The College Level Examination Program (CLEP) offers a testing service for this specific purpose and has been a valuable tool for assessing and awarding of college credit.

 Any student admitted to a University of Colorado campus after June 30, 2003, who has graduated from high school having successfully completed an International Baccalaureate (IB) Diploma program with a minimum score of 4 on each exam, shall be granted a minimum of 24 semester hours of college credit.
 Schools and colleges may grant credit for individual IB courses, even if a student has not successfully completed an IB diploma program.

 Credit for college courses while in high school